 Defined amount: Some issuers also will set an absolute minimum amount for the minimum payment to establish a floor.
 That way, you’re not just paying just $2 on a balance of $100—if the minimum payment is based on 2% of the balance.
-For instance, Discover will charge $35 as the minimum payment if it’s greater than 2% of the new outstanding balance, or $20 plus any fees and interest.
+For instance, an issuer may charge $35 as the minimum payment if it’s greater than 2% of the new outstanding balance, or $20 plus any fees and interest.

 Here’s the math